insynchq/revfeed/README.md

 ### Mercurial

-1. Install `revfeed-hg` on where repo is hosted and where you need to push
+1. Install `revfeed-hg` on where main repo is and where you will be pushing from
-2. Enable in `.hgrc`
+2. Enable in `.hgrc` of main repo and where you will be pushing from

   ```
   [extensions]